Ain’t nobody got time for URLs like this:

 To start, head to Rebrandly’s website and click Sign Up Now.

 Then, select the free plan and create an account.
 You’ll need to confirm your email address before you can access the dashboard.

 If you don’t already have a website with your own URL, Rebrandly will help you to set one up.

 Many domain registrars take a few days to register a new domain, but Rebrandly is fast.
-They allow you to purchase a new domain name, connect it, and within just 15 minutes share links using the URL.
+It allows you to purchase a new domain name and connect it, and within 15 minutes share links using the URL.

 First, click “Setup DNS.”

 Then, type in your website domain name.

 Next, Rebrandly will ask you if your domain name is “spare ”—this means it’s not being used for your blog or website.

 If you’re using your domain name already, you’ll need to create a new subdomain name by adding a prefix, such as “go.”

 Once you’ve done this, you’ll need to log in to your domain registrar dashboard.
 This will be whoever you bought your domain from (i.e., GoDaddy, HostGator, Register, Bluehost, etc.).